Kavishari

 Kavishari or kavishri (ਕਵੀਸ਼ਰੀ (Gurmukhi) / (Shahmukhi)) is a style of Punjabi folk music entailing energetic and dynamic a cappella singing.
-It was originated in the Malwa region of Punjab as a sung form of "Chhand-Baddh" kavita (poetry).
+It originated in the Malwa region of Punjab as a sung form of "Chhand-Baddh" kavita (poetry).

 A performer or writer of kavishari is known as a kavishar.
 In this style, kavita (poetry) is sung faster in a loud, yet stretched voice without any musical instruments.

 Kavishari is usually performed in melas, weddings, diwaans (religious functions), harvest celebrations (i.e. Visakhi), mehfils, etc.

 History

 Kavishari was started in the Malwa region of Punjab by the 10th Sikh Guru, Guru Gobind Singh Sahib, as a sung form of "Chhand-Baddh" kavita (poetry).

 There was a need of a particular singing style or genre that could energize the Sikh soldiers.
 So the Kavishari was mostly sung about bravery, known as Veer Ras, one of the nine Ras' ('flavour'/'subgenre') of the genre.

 The term kavishar is made of two words: kavi means 'singer', and shayar means 'writer' or 'poet'.
 As such, "kavishar" means 'person who writes and sings (poetry)'.